-- 2 compare registers
+- Two Compare Registers

-- Capture register
+- Capture Register

-- Edge sensitive input with zero cross detection capability
+- Edge Sensitive Input with Zero Cross Detection Capability

-- Trigger and single action modes
+- Trigger and Single Action Modes

-- Output control modes
+- Output Control Modes

-- Automatically modulation and demodulation modes
+- Automatic Modulation and Demodulation Modes

-- FSK modulation
+- FSK Modulation

-- Pulse width modulation (PWM)
+- Pulse width Modulation (PWM)

-- Manchester demodulation together with SSI
+- Manchester Demodulation Together with SSI

-- Bi-phase demodulation together with SSI
+- Bi-phase Demodulation Together with SSI

-- Pulse-width demodulation together with SSI
+- Pulse-width Demodulation Together with SSI

-Figure 5-24.
+Figure 6-24.
 Timer 3

 Timer 3 consists of an 8-bit up-counter with two compare registers and one capture register.
-The timer can be used as an event counter, a timer and a signal generator.
+The timer can be used as event counter, timer and signal generator.
 Its output can be programmed as modulator and demodulator for the serial interface.
 The two compare registers enable various modes of signal generation, modulation and demodulation.
 The counter can be driven by internal and external clock sources.
-For external clock sources, it has a programmable edge-sensitive input which can be used as a counter input, a capture signal input or a trigger input.
+For external clock sources, it has a programmable edge-sensitive input which can be used as counter input, capture signal input or trigger input.
 This timer input is synchronized with SYSCL.
-Therefore, in the power-down mode SLEEP (CPU core -> sleep and OSC-Stop -> yes), this timer input is stopped too.
-The counter is read-able via its capture register while it is running.
+Therefore, in the power-down mode SLEEP (CPU core \rightarrow sleep and OSC-Stop \rightarrow yes), this timer input is stopped too.
+The counter is readable via its capture register while it is running.
 In capture mode, the counter value can be captured by a programmable capture event from the Timer 3 input or Timer 2 output.

 A special feature of this timer is the trigger- and single-action mode.
-In trigger mode, the counter starts counting when triggered by the external signal at its input.
+In trigger mode, the counter starts counting triggered by the external signal at its input.
 In single-action mode, the counter counts only one time up to the programmed compare match event.
 These modes are very useful for modulation, demodulation, signal generation, signal measurement and phase control.
 For phase control, the timer input is protected against negative voltages and has zero-cross detection capability.

 Timer 3 has a modulator output stage and input functions for demodulation.
-As a modulator it works together with Timer 2 or the serial interface.
-When the shift register is used for modulation the data shifted out of the register is encoded bitwise.
+As modulator it works together with Timer 2 or the serial interface.
+When the shift register is used for modulation the data shifted out of the register is encoded bit-wise.
 In all demodulation modes, the decoded data bits are shifted automatically into the shift register.